 Only labeling products that are either at high risk of being GMO or at high risk of being contaminated with GMOs may potentially confuse consumers and create an unfair competitive advantage.
 Sugar, again, is helpful in illustrating this concept.
 Picture a shopper in the grocery store aisle looking at two jars of raspberry jam.
-As previously discussed, both may simply list “sugar” on the ingredient list, but one may be sweetened with beet sugar (95 percent of U.S. sugar beets are genetically modified) and one may be sweetened with cane sugar (GMO versions are in development, but not on the market yet).
+As previously discussed, both may simply list “sugar” on the ingredient list, but one may be sweetened with beet sugar (95% of sugar beets grown in the U.S. are genetically modified) and one may be sweetened with cane sugar (GMO versions are in development, but not on the market yet).
 If we only allowed high-risk products to carry the trusted Butterfly mark, only the jar sweetened with non-GMO beet sugar could be eligible for Non-GMO Project verification.
 The cane sugar product would not be eligible in this scenario, though it too would be non-GMO.
 The average shopper may have little insight as to why one of the jams may be eligible for verification and not the other.
 By allowing both products to carry the Non-GMO Project verification mark, we feel we’re serving both food manufacturers and consumers who are looking for convenient and reliable ways to determine if a product meets the Non-GMO Project’s Standard.

 Building and maintaining a non-GMO food supply

 The Non-GMO Project’s mission is to preserve and build a non-GMO food supply.
 By verifying low-risk products, the Non-GMO Project continues to work to build consumer interest and industry investment in non-GMO food production.
-In contrast, biotech developers are also constantly working to patent and commercialize new organisms (e.g., apples, bacteria, cows, salmon, wheat, etc.).
+In contrast, biotech developers are also constantly working to patent and commercialize new organisms (e.g., avocados, cows, wheat, etc.).
 The persistent lack of regulation and oversight for GMOs — including unapproved variety trials conducted in open-air fields at undisclosed locations — means there are ongoing and serious risks of contamination from experimental varieties.
 Contamination has happened on numerous occasions, such as the recurring discovery of unapproved GMO wheat.
 The Non-GMO Project is poised to proactively respond and coordinate surveillance testing strategies to help assess the extent of the contamination.
-By including low-risk products in the scope of our program and databases, we are able to identify at-risk products and incorporate changes to our Standard as necessary.
+By including low-risk products in the scope of our program and databases, we are able to identify these at-risk products and incorporate changes to our Standard as necessary.